Average Penis Size: What the Data Really Says (and Why It Doesn’t Matter as Much as You Think)

-Worried about your penis size?
-Congrats — you can relax and know that you’re in the majority.
+Concerned about your penis size?
+You’re not alone—and you’re probably closer to average than you think.
 Plenty of men want to know how they measure up compared with the rest of the world, and we’ve even got a semi-reliable answer.

-According to a detailed review of study data published in the journal BJU International, the average erect penis length is approximately 5.2 in.
-(13.12 cm.), with an average circumference (a circular measurement around the penis) of around 4.6 in.
+When it comes to the average penis size, a 2014 review found the average erect penis length is approximately 5.2 in.
+(13.12 cm.), with a circumference (a circular measurement around the penis) of around 4.6 in.
 (11.66 cm.).

-The average flaccid penis size (which did not correlate with erect size) is around 3.6 in., or 9.16 cm., from base to tip.
-When it comes to flaccid circumference, the average man measures in at around 3.7 in., or 9.31 cm..
+The average flaccid penis size (which did not correlate with erect penile size) is around 3.6 in., or 9.16 cm., from base to tip, with an average circumference of around 3.7 in., or 9.31 cm.

-Here’s the thing: there’s so much more to the size of your penis than length and girth, just like there’s so much more to you than the size of your penis.
-Does this information actually matter to your partner?
+Still, you might wonder: Does this information actually matter to your partner?
 Should it matter all that much to you?
 Is there anything you can do about it?

-While average penis size varies drastically across a pretty massive spectrum of eight billion humans around the world, researchers have tried their best to give us some ballpark numbers.
+It’s a question most guys wonder from time to time.
+And while average penis size varies drastically across the pretty massive spectrum of eight billion humans around the world, researchers have tried their best to give us some ballpark numbers.

 Most of this research suggests that people’s perceptions about the normal penis size are, to put it mildly, not totally realistic.
-It also suggests that many men are far more concerned about their penis size than their female partners.
+It also indicates that many men are far more concerned about their penis size than their female partners are.

-For instance, the King’s College study findings mentioned above (5.2 in. for the average erect penis size and 3.6 for the average flaccid length, for those keeping score at home) should come as a relief to many of us.
-This confirms that the “six-inch standard” promoted in media and casual conversation isn’t even close to the reality of the average penis size in America.
+For instance, the study mentioned above (5.2 in. for the average erect penile length and 3.6 in. for the average flaccid length) should come as a relief to many of us.
+This confirms that the “six-inch standard” promoted in media and casual conversation isn’t the reality of the average penis size in America.

-And to determine those numbers, researchers measured over 15,000 penises by their average flaccid penis length and erect lengths and circumferences.
+And to determine those numbers, researchers measured over 15,000 penises by their average flaccid penis length and erect length, and circumference.

-But even with a sample that size, there’s no telling how accurate their findings really were.
+But even with that large sample size, there's no telling how accurate their findings were.
+And it’s just one study — there are a lot more for us to look at.

-Average Penis Size: What The Data Tell Us
+What’s the Average Penis Size?
+What the Data Tells Us

 Occasionally worrying about whether you have a normal-sized penis is, well, normal.
 We all feel self-conscious from time to time.
 But feeling persistently anxious or being excessively concerned about the average male penis size is a form of body dysmorphic disorder (BDD).

-This mismatch between perceived penis size and real penis size might not seem like that big of a deal on the surface, but it may contribute to feelings of anxiety, frustration and insecurity for many men who feel like their penis isn’t big enough.
+This mismatch between perceived penis size and actual penis size might not seem like that big of a deal on the surface, but it may contribute to feelings of anxiety, frustration, and insecurity for many men who feel like their penis isn’t big enough.

-In an article published in Sexual Medicine, men who are diagnosed with BDD due to their perceived penis size are excessively preoccupied and demonstrate repeated behaviors of checking and comparing.
-These same individuals tend to experience a high level of distress in their social and occupational environments due to their preoccupation with the topic.
+In an article published in Sexual Medicine, men who are diagnosed with BDD due to their perceived penis size are excessively preoccupied and may repeatedly check and compare their penis to others’ penises.
+These same individuals tend to experience distress in their social and work lives due to their preoccupation with the topic.

 Does Penis Size Really Matter?

-The size of your penis can seem like a big deal, but there’s plenty of research out there that suggests that penis size really isn’t that important — especially for heterosexual partners.
+The size of your penis can seem like a big deal, but there’s plenty of research out there that suggests penis size isn’t that important — especially for heterosexual partners.

 Researchers in that study asked participants to compare 33 different 3D models of phalluses and answer questions based on their preferences.
-The general preference was only slightly above the average for both one-night stands and relationships (6.4 vs. 6.3 in.).
+The general preference was somewhat above the average for both one-night stands and relationships (6.4 vs. 6.3 in.).

 As for the preferences of gay partners, there’s not as much scientifically collected data.
-However, a survey conducted by the organization LGBT Hero of over 500 men found that while nearly 40 percent of men surveyed had anxiety about the size of their own penis, nearly 50 percent said penis size did not matter.
+However, a survey conducted by the organisation LGBT Hero of over 500 men found that while nearly 40 percent of men surveyed had anxiety about the size of their penis, almost 50 percent said penis size did not matter.

-In other words, regardless of who’s being asked, the question of penis size is kind of big, but not really that big, and also varies from person to person — kind of like penises.
+In other words, regardless of who’s being asked, the question of whether penis size matters varies from person to person — kind of like penises.

-All of that said, there are some circumstances in which you may have an indisputably small or hidden penis due to things like genetic predispositions, congenital issues or even certain environmental factors.
-It’s a men’s health issue, and one that you deserve and should receive help with.
+All of that said, some circumstances might cause an indisputably small or hidden penis, like genetic predispositions, congenital issues, or even certain environmental factors.
+This is a men’s health issue, and one that you deserve and should receive help with.

-Let’s take a closer look at some of these.
+Let’s take a closer look at two of these circumstances.

 Micropenis